Why this matters

 9. Marketing analysts and media buyers

-Transformation: Audience segmentation, creative optimization and budget allocation are guided by AI, allowing marketers to test and iterate faster.
+Transformation: Audience segmentation, creative optimization and budget allocation are guided by AI, allowing marketers to test and iterate faster while requiring human oversight for brand safety.

 - Examples: Automated A/B test analysis, lookalike audiences and creative performance prediction.